 Gold improves the risk-adjusted return in such a turbulent trading scene.
 With a 14% year-to-date appreciation, it is a very secure asset to invest.
 Tokenized gold digitally is a new convenience that eases investors’ entry into gold trading.

 More investors will continue increasing the percentage of gold holdings in their portfolios.
 With some geopolitical tensions like Brexit still lingering, the world’s economy is not out of the woods just yet.
 The fact that gold prices remain around the $1,450 mark with this crisis postponed shows what could happen if a hard Brexit happens.

 The adverse interest rate climate globally will continue to dampen optimism in fiat investments.
 Emerging markets have a significant effect on gold prices, and with many currencies around the world in shambles, gold is still well-positioned to absorb a strong US economy.
 Therefore, a stable American market will not affect gold prices negatively.
 However, in the scenario that trade tensions linger, the fed cuts interest rates further, gold will really have the wind in its sails for 2020.

 There has never been a better time to own gold.
-Gold seems on the cusp of a decent price hold at the very least, and a price increase in toward the $2,000 mark if geopolitical tensions or negative rates continue to manifest.
+Gold seems to be on the cusp of a decent price hold at the very least, and a price increase toward the $2,000 mark if geopolitical tensions or negative rates continue to manifest.